Leo Regan

 Leo Regan is an Irish filmmaker and author.
 Initially working as a photojournalist, Regan began his career with the book Public Enemies (1993).
 He later became involved in documentary filmmaking, and in 2001 won a BAFTA for his documentary 100% White.

 Early life and career

 Regan was born in 1963, and grew up in Dublin, Ireland.

-He began his career as a photo journalist with the book Public Enemies, which explores the lives of British far right skinheads in the 1990s.
+He began his career as a photo journalist with the book Public Enemies, which explores the lives of British far-right skinheads in the 1990s.

-In 2001, Regan turned his attention to documentary filmmaking and won the BAFTA Flaherty Documentary Award at the (2001) 54th British Academy Film Awards for his documentary 100% White.
+In 2001, Regan turned his attention to documentary film making and won the BAFTA Flaherty Documentary Award at the (2001) 54th British Academy Film Awards for his documentary 100% White.
 A 2002 review in Modern Times credited Regan's "single crew films" as going "back to observational basics – a good lesson in the current British climate of gimmicky constructed documentaries".

 In 2005, he received an award from the Directors Guild of Great Britain for his TV drama Comfortably Numb.